NFL Power Rankings Week 16: Review and Reaction to 2018 League Standings

 Coach Doug Pederson has already named Foles the starter for Week 16, so if Philadelphia is going to make a run at the playoffs, it appears it's going to be up to the backup.

 Philadelphia has endured some tough-luck losses this season, dropping six games by a single possession.
-Had a play here or there gone different in any of those contests, the defending champs might be in better position to defend their title.
+Had a play here or there gone differently in any of those contests, the defending champs might be in better position to defend their title.

 At 7-7, though, the Eagles are still alive in both the NFC East and the Wild Card races.
 They need help in both instances, but a return to the postseason is far from out of the question.